Usmon Toshev

 Usmon Qudratovich Toshev (23 September 1965, Bukhara, Uzbek SSR) is an Uzbekistani professional football coach and player.
-From November 2018 he was the head coach of Bukhara.
-Since October 2024, he has been the head coach of the Afghanistan national football team.
-He resigned as Afghanistan head coach on May 11, 2025.
+From November 2018 he was the head coach of Bukhara, which competes in the Uzbekistan Super League.
+From October 2024, until his resignation on May 11, 2025, he was the head coach of the Afghanistan national football team.
+He's also been the head of the National Teams Department in the Uzbekistan Football Association.

 Club career

 Toshev played for the youth team of the Bukhara "Yoshkuch".
 From 1985 to 1987, he played for Zarafshon.
 In 1987 he graduated from Bukhara University with a degree in sports education.
 In 1988, he played for the Pakhtakor Tashkent.
 From 1989 to 1991, he played for Nurafshon Buxoro.

 In 1992, he played for Russian side Atommash from Volgodonsk.
 In the same year, he also played Nurafshon Buxoro again.
 In 1992–93 he played for Hungarian club Szolnok.
 From 1994 to 1998 he was a player at Bukhara.
 In 1998, he also played for Greek club Keratsini.
 In 1999 he completed his playing career at Bukhara.